subba5076/subba5076/README.md

 ## 🧠 About Me

-I'm an aspiring AI/ML Engineer with strong foundations in Python, deep learning, computer vision, and big data tools like Apache Spark and Kafka.
+I'm an aspiring AI/ML Engineer with strong foundations in Python, deep learning, computer vision.
 I'm currently looking for **Working Student / Internship roles** in **AI, Data Science, or Big Data** fields.

 I believe in building things that make life easier.
 Open to learning, collaborating, and contributing to impactful projects!